How to inject Mounjaro safely

 As you continue taking Mounjaro, you’ll start to know what it feels like when the needle is in your skin and when the injection is done.

-Signs the injection didn’t work
+Signs the injection did not work

-If your Mounjaro pen doesn’t seem to be working, speak to your doctor or a pharmacist who can check the pen for you.
+If your Mounjaro pen does not seem to be working, speak to your doctor or a pharmacist who can check the pen for you.
 If you have any issues with your Mounjaro pen or needles and you’re a ZAVA patient, reach out to our Patient Care team via your online account.

 Reactions from injecting Mounjaro